 Based on Larimer County GIS data downloaded from Larimer County's GIS Digital Data, the majority of the TWP corridor with Alternative 3 (Option C) Corridor is located in a low geologic hazard category.
-Where mitigation measures are needed, these hazards can be avoided through mitigation.
+Where hazards are located, they can be avoided through mitigation.